nextcloud/appstore/docs/developer.rst

 screenshot
     * optional
     * must contain an HTTPS URL to an image
+    * can contain a **small-thumbnail** attribute which must contain an https url to an image.
+This image will be used as small preview (e.g. on the app list overview).
+Keep it small so it renders fast
     * will be rendered on the app list and detail page in the given order dependencies/php
     * optional